thehapyone/NanoCamera/README.md

 * Easily read images as ``numpy`` arrays with ``image = camera.read()``
 * Supports threaded read - available to all camera types.
 To enable a fast threaded read, you will to enable the enforce_fps: ``enforce_fps = True``
 * Check the status of the camera after initialization with ``isReady()`` function.
 Returns ``True`` if ready and ``False`` if otherwise.
+* Provide debugging support.
+Added error codes and an optionally exception handling.
+See example in [Debugging](https://github.com/thehapyone/NanoCamera#debugging).
+Now you can restart the camera if somethings goes wrong or send an admin notice if your camera goes down.
+* Support multiple CSI cameras using the ``device_id`` parameter.
+See examples.

 ## Requirements
 This library requires OpenCV to be installed to work.